Spacety: Satellite constellation

 Spacety is developing a Laser Communication Aviation Internet Constellation consisting of 288 satellites at an altitude of 1000 km, forming a high-angle low Earth orbit constellation with 12 orbital planes, each containing 24 satellites.
 This constellation aims to achieve 100% global coverage, offering broadband access for flights at any location.

 Spacety is also involved in the Gamma Ray Integrated Detectors (GRID) project, an astrophysics constellation of 24 satellites developed in cooperation with the Tsinghua Centre for Astrophysics (THCA).
 The main scientific objective of GRID is to identify and locate the electromagnetic counterparts of gravitational wave bursts detected by LIGO.

 Developments and partnerships

 In September 2019, Spacety set up a subsidiary in Luxembourg to expand its engagement with European firms.

 Spacety has partnered with ThrustMe, a French space propulsion startup, to test light, inexpensive solid ion thrusters for CubeSats and small satellites to provide a measure of maneuverability and address the issue of space debris.

 Spacety collaborated with Hunan University of Science and Technology to develop the Spacety-33 satellite for orbital scientific experiments.
-Utilizing the RROS, a dual-kernel, real-time operating system crafted in Rust by Beijing University of Posts and Telecommunications, marked the inaugural deployment of a Rust-developed kernel in space applications.
+Utilizing the RROS, a dual-kernel, real-time operating system crafted in Rust by the Beijing University of Posts and Telecommunications, marked the inaugural deployment of a Rust-developed kernel in space applications.